-Advanced Career Institute developed this program with a partnership with the College of the Sequoias Ag Department because of a shortage of commercial drivers in the agriculture industry.
-Students will be prepared to receive a Commercial Driver License with Endorsements.
-Students will be introduced to the procedures and skills found in the truck driving industry.
-Individuals will develop the skills necessary to operate a commercial vehicle safely.
-Each course consists of classroom, lab, range, and on the road experience to ensure the best possible training.
+This program is designed to introduce students to the procedures and skills found in the truck driving industry while preparing each individual to obtain a Commercial Driver License with endorsements.
+Students will develop the skills necessary to operate a commercial vehicle safely.
+Each course consists of classroom, lab, range and on the road experience to ensure the best possible training.
 The program covers topics in basic operations, safe operating practices, advanced operating practices, vehicle maintenance, and non-vehicle activities.
 This program meets the minimum requirements established by the Federal Motor Carrier Safety Administration (FMCSA) and is based on the FMCSA "Model Curriculum".